msearle5/xygos/docs/guide.rst

 * Uniques with escorts you can't dominate
 * Monsters at shallow depth.
 Drops for any given monster get better the deeper you go.
-Killing a novice mage at dl 1 generally gives nothing; at dl 20 he's likely to drop something worth hundreds of gold.
+Killing a novice mage at dl 1 generally gives nothing; at dl 20 he's likely to drop something worth hundreds of cash.
 Wormtongue has, on average, a noticeably better drop at dl 20 than dl 10.
 * Things that waste effort.
 (Run-away breeders, low-EXP monsters with no drop.
   Just close the door and move on.)